-In the classification of involutions for $\GL_n(\CC)$, this $\theta$ is often called type AIII.
-On the other hand, the involutions $\theta$ where $K = G^{\theta}= \O_n(\CC)$ or $\Sp_n(\CC)$ are often called type AI and type AII respectively.
+In the classification of involutions for $\GL_n(\CC)$, this $\theta$ is called type AIII.
+On the other hand, the involutions $\theta$ where $K = G^{\theta}= \O_n(\CC)$ or $\Sp_n(\CC)$ are called type AI and type AII, respectively.
 See \cite[Chapter 5, \S1.5]{onishchik2012lie} for more details.

-In general, the set $K\backslash G/B$ is finite \cite{Matsuki} (see also \cite{Aomoto, Wolf}) for $G$ a connected reductive algebraic group over an algebraically closed field with characteristic not equal to two, $B \subset G$ a Borel subgroup of $G$, and $K$ the fixed point subgroup of an involution $\theta$ in $G$.
-Matsuki and Oshima \cite{MO} introduced the notion of \defn{clans} and classified the set $K\backslash G/B$ as clans under various conditions for $G$ being any classical linear group of any Lie type.
-Yamamoto \cite{Yamamoto} gave details of the proofs of type AIII orbits in the flag variety $Fl_n$ and parametrized the orbits as \defn{$(p,q)$-clans}.
-Below, we recall the outline of Yamamoto's work.